KIN-Kinesiology

 Prerequisites: EPR 692 [Min Grade: C]

 KIN 726.
-Supervised Research in Physical Education.
+Supervised Research in Physical Education & Coaching.
 3-6 Hours.

-Completion of research project in the field of physical education.
+This course involves designing and implementing a research project in the field of physical education or coaching.

 KIN 728.
 EdS Thesis Research.
 3-6 Hours.